edgedb/easy-edgedb/README.md

 }
 ```

-What's DESC?
-It means descending, so largest first.
-If you don't write DESC then it will assume that you meant ascending.
-If you want to specify that, you can also write ASC.
+What's `DESC`?
+It means descending, so largest first and then going down.
+If you don't write `DESC` then it will assume that you meant ascending.
+You can also write `ASC` to make it clear to somebody else reading the code, but you don't need to.

 For some actual math, you can check out the functions in `std` [here](https://edgedb.com/docs/edgeql/funcops/set#function::std::sum) as well as `math` [here](https://edgedb.com/docs/edgeql/funcops/math#function::math::stddev).
 Let's do a single big query to show some of them all together.
 To make the output nice, we will write it together with strings explaining the results and then cast them all to `<str>` so we can join them together using `++`.